 User Guide

-Overview

-The application provides mapping data with time series data visualization for Oregon HABS (acronym stands for?).
+Overview: The application provides mapping data with time series data visualization for Oregon HABS (acronym stands for?).
 This guide describes the application features and steps for using the application.

 Application features and usage:

 Click on the button of three lines [with three lines within it] to extend or collapse the side bar that contains three [prompts]: “About”, “User Guide” and “Contact”.